todokku/dark-telegram-web/README.md

 For some reason, only dropbox servers could "respond" to certain requests needed for fetching code from the css file.

-At the momment of (11.09.2019) NONE of websites listed below, will work as CSS sheet host:
+At the momment of (11.09.2019) NONE of the websites listed below, will work as CSS sheet host:

 pastebin.com /
 google drive /